 Hands On Activities

 Try your hand at some of Kyoto's traditional arts.
 Yuzen dyeing is a fun activity where you paint designs on fabric using layered stencils.
 This is the traditional technique used to paint kimonos, but you can choose from a variety of items to paint on and take home.
 Marumasa-Nishimuraya is a great yuzen workshop that is very English friendly.
-Reservations usually required. http://marumasu.sakura.ne.jp/english/
+Reservations usually required, but you can maybe walk in and secure a spot. http://marumasu.sakura.ne.jp/english/

 Don't assume the station is just for catching trains!
-With two large underground malls and the Isetan department store, there is plenty of shopping to fit all budgets.
-Near the subway gates are areas devoted solely to two of Kyoto's most famous souvenirs: pickled vegetables and traditional sweets.
+With several large underground malls and the Isetan department store, there is plenty of shopping to fit all budgets.
+Plenty of places here to pick up some famous Kyoto souvenirs like pickled vegetables or wagashi sweets.
 Some of the best dining in the city (both casual and upscale) can be found in Kyoto station as well.
 The underground Porta area is great for lunch, and the top floors of the Isetan department store are packed with a variety of restaurants from traditional Japanese to Chinese and Italian.
 There's even a ramen area on the 7th floor with noodle restaurants from all over Japan!
 After eating, head out onto the skywalk hallway over the main atrium of the station for a great view of the city.
 Before you hop onto your bullet train to head back to Tokyo or onward to Osaka, stop at the wonderful Kyoto Saryo tea gallery and cafe (main atrium, second floor, across from Mister Donut).
 Their English friendly menu features a variety of matcha and full leaf teas served with traditional wagashi sweets and cakes.
-A great way to escape the rain!
+For more shopping, you can walk to Yodobashi Camera electronics store and Avanti Mall from the station via underground walkways.
+Don Quijote in Avanti is a must for souvenir shoppers, especially if you want to pick up some Japanese kit kats and other fun sweets.

 Remember, all of our tours at KyoTours Japan operate normally during the rain (except typhoons).